360°/VR Video Plugin

 Once you have the 360° video recorded, you need to ingest it into Video Cloud.
 A little understanding of how 360° video works will help you understand some reasons for the Ingest Profile to choose.
 The 360° video is filmed to be projected on the interior of a sphere.
 This means that the visible area of the video in the player is only a fraction of the entire video.
 The following screenshot gives you a rough idea of this concept.
 The area inside the red rectangle is what is visible in the player, but only a small part of the entire video.

 Since only a small part of the video will be in the player at any one time, you want a very high quality rendition to be playing, with no chance of stepping down to a lower quality rendition.
 In essence, you are "zooming in" on part of the video and a poor quality rendition would yield a very poor quality viewing experience.
-For this reason, during the ingestion process you should use an Ingest Profile of high-quality, and few renditions.
-Brightcove recommends using the single-bitrate-high (2 renditions) Ingest Profile for 360° videos.
-This profile includes a high quality MP4 rendition, which is preferred over HLS renditions when using the 360°/VR Plugin.
+For this reason, when uploading your video, Brightcove recommends creating a custom Dynamic Delivery ingest profile with a single 1080p rendition and at least one audio rendition.
+This is preferred over HLS renditions when using the 360°/VR Plugin.

 Be sure when the video is ingested it is marked for 360° projection, as shown here in the video's information section: